Home=Current Comets: C/2025 T1

 Total Brightness and Coma Diameter

 The coma diameter increased from 4' (200,000 km) at the beginning of the apparition to the maximum of 5' (240,000 km) in mid-November 2025.
-By the beginning of January 2026 it had already decreased to 1.5' (125,000 km).
+By the beginning of January 2026 it had already decreased to 1.5' (125,000 km) and by the opening of May to 1' (125,000 km).
 Throughout the apparition the coma was only moderately condensed.
 Initially at DC 3, a degree of condensation of DC 4 was observed most of the time.
 A short tail pointing Northeast, reaching a maximum of 4' (300,000 km), could only be detected by CCD-observers.Andreas Kammerer